MKilani/FAAL/README.md

 47	1
 ```

-By contrast, the features related with the tones should be ignored when a consonant or a semivowel is involved.
-To do so, their saliences have to be set to 0 in the files _salience_features_cons_contour_tones.txt_; _salience_features_semi_contour_tones.txt_.
-Therefore, these files can be created by adding the following lines to the files _salience_features_cons.txt_; _salience_features_semi.txt_.
+By contrast, the features related with the tones should be ignored when a consonant or a semiconsonant is involved, or when a vowel is matched with a non-vowel.
+As appears from the file _saliences_to_use_matches_phon_categories.txt_, such matches are modified by the salience files _salience_cat_1.txt and _salience_cat_3.txt.
+Therefore, the saliences of features related to tones have to be set to 0 in the new files _salience_cat_1_contour_tones.txt_ and _salience_cat_3_contour_tones.txt_.
+These files can be created by adding the following lines to the files _salience_cat_1.txt_; _salience_cat_3.txt_.

 ```
 % 28 - Tone_contour - level_tone